yudhisteer/Face-Recognition-with-Masks/README.md

  - **Phase 2:** Using the concepts discussed, we will perform various image processing techniques on our dataset to clean our data for better accuracy.
  - **Phase 3**: We will train our model from scratch to perform face mask recognition.

-The most important part of this whole project remains the data collection and data cleaning process.
-Using a ```data-centric``` approach, we will systematically enhance our dataset to increase our accuracy and prevent overfitting.
-By performing ```Data Augmentation``` and ```Stratified Sampling``` and keeping our model constant, we will focus on the underlying data to train and evaluate our system.
+The most important part of this project remains the data collection and data cleaning process.
+Using a ```data-centric``` approach, we will systematically enhance our dataset to improve accuracy and prevent overfitting by performing ```Data Augmentation``` and ```Stratified Sampling``` and keeping our model architecture constant.

 Many of the concepts explained below have been inspired by ```Andrew Ng's``` Deep Learning Specialization course.
 After numerous research to explain AI and CNN concepts in the simplest way possible, Andrew Ng's material remains by far the most insightful I encountered.